 “I bet whoever it was that left her at that orphanage would kill themselves if they discovered just how successful the girl they abandoned is.”
 Kafula said.

 “I don’t know why I’m only thinking of this now,” Shadreck said.
-“If I can find out who the father is, then I can retrace everything that happened thirteen years ago and it would lead me straight to Sasha.”
+“If I can find out who the father is, then I can retrace everything that happened twenty-five years ago and it would lead me straight to Sasha.”

 Gilbert didn’t appear thrilled by his friend’s idea.
 “Are you seriously going to continue like this?”
 He asked.

-“Can you imagine how much money we can money by being the first to uncover the true identity of Sasha Brand?
+“Can you imagine how much money we can make by being the first to uncover the true identity of Sasha Brand?
 Everyone in Hollywood tried and failed but this is Zambia.
 They will all come after us with offers for this kind of exclusive.”

 “Has it ever crossed your mind that the woman might have a dame good reason for wanting to keep her personal life private?”
 Enock asked.
 “I mean, how would you feel if someone went behind your back and started digging into your past with the sole purpose of exposing you?

 “We are very quick to treat celebrities like they’re not human which is very disappointing considering your company is responsible for handling and protecting such lives.
 It’s not like you don’t know the damage it might do to these people’s lives and careers.
 Don’t you have anything in your life or past that you wouldn’t want anyone knowing, let alone the whole world uncovering and digging further for their own entertainment?”

 They were all looking at Shadreck and waiting to hear his response.
 He was the one person in their group who kept his past completely hidden.
 Shadreck hated talking about his past.
 Gilbert was the only one of his friends that knew about his past and private life.